SenilMacwan/Submission-3/scenario.md

 UI displays all results from the selected file in a read-only text area.

-Step 9: Compare Success Rates Between Two Submissions
+9. Compare Success Rates Between Two Submissions

 User Actions: